-- Evidence of actual or potential harm to patients, clients, or the public. - Criminal behavior whether violent or non-violent, directed against persons, property or public order and decency.

-- Intemperate use, abuse of drugs or alcohol or diagnosis of or treatment for chemical dependency, mental illness, or diminished mental capacity. - Unprofessional behavior.
+- Evidence of actual or potential harm to patients, clients, or the public. - Criminal behavior whether violent or non-violent, directed against persons, property or public order and decency. - Intemperate use, abuse of drugs or alcohol or diagnosis of or treatment for chemical dependency, mental illness, or diminished mental capacity. - Unprofessional behavior.
 The lack of good professional character as evidenced by a single incident or an integrated pattern of personal, academic, and/or occupational behaviors which indicates that an individual is unable to consistently conform his or her conduct to the requirements of the Nurse Practice Act.

-A student withdrawing or being dismissed from the program must meet with the Department Chair or the Program Director to complete all exit forms and have an exit meeting within one week of the withdrawal.
+A student withdrawing or being dismissed from the program must meet with the Program Director to complete all exit forms and have an exit meeting within one week of the withdrawal.
 The student is required to return clinical agency name badges, any equipment/items that belong to the department, clinical agency, or reflect they are currently a student in the Concordia Nursing Program.

-Note: To access the Texas board of Nursing's Rules and Regulations go to WWW.bon.texas.gov/nursinglaw/rr.html and click on Rules and Regulations(Not the PDF version) then scroll down to 213 and click and then click on 213.27 for Good Professional conduct, Follow the same procedure for 217.11 for Standards of Practice and 217.12 for Unprofessional Conduct.
+Note: To access the Texas board of Nursing's Rules and Regulations go to WWW.bon.texas.gov/nursinglaw/rr.html and click on Rules and Regulations(Not the PDF version)

+WWW.bon.texas.gov/nursinglaw/rr.html and click on Rules and Regulations(Not the PDF version) then scroll down to 213 and then click on 213.27 for Good Professional conduct, Follow the same procedure for 217.11 for Standards of Practice and 217.12 for Unprofessional Conduct.